figma/rest-api-spec/README.md

 [Changelog](https://www.figma.com/developers/api#changelog)

-Note: we are releasing the OpenAPI specification as a beta given the large surface area and complexity of the REST API.
+Note: this specification is currently in beta.
 If you notice any inaccuracies with the specification, please [file an issue](https://github.com/figma/rest-api-spec/issues) in this repository.

 ## Usage